kunle123-ui/kunle/Accounts-&-Permissions.md

 ## 1. Wallets

 Wallets are clients that store keys that may or may not be associated to the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a highly entropied password.
-The EOSIO/eos repository comes bundled with a command line interface client called `eosc` which contains as part of its functionality the native EOS wallet.
+The EOSIO/eos repository comes bundled with a command line interface client called `eosc` that includes a wallet as part of its functionality.

 ## 2. Accounts